-- During and subsequent to the quarter ending June 30, 2019, 260,000 warrants were exercised at \$0.50 per common share for net proceeds of \$130,000. - On May 22, 2019, the Company closed a non-brokered, unsecured deferred convertible note financing for gross proceeds of \$1,000,000.
-The Note matures on November 22, 2019 and will be convertible, at the option of the holder, into common shares of the Company at a price per share of \$1.21 in the thirty-day period prior to the maturity of the Note.
-The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.
-The holder has the option starting October 22, 2019 until November 21, 2019 to extend the term of the note another three years to November 22, 2022. - On January 28, 2019, the Company closed a non-brokered, unsecured deferred convertible note financing for gross proceeds of \$500,000.
+- On February 6, 2020, the Company closed a non-brokered, unsecured deferred convertible note financing for gross proceeds of \$500,000.
+The Note matures on February 1, 2025 and will be convertible, at the option of the holder, into common shares of the Company at a price per share of \$0.89 in the thirty-day period prior to the maturity of the Note.
+The Note bears interest of 8.5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance. - On January 24, 2020, a director of the Company exercised 420,000 stock options to purchase 420,000 common shares for proceeds of \$176,000 to the Company. - During October and December 2019, certain directors of the Company and a consultant exercised a total of 500,000 stock options for proceeds of \$150,000 to the Company; - During the quarter ending September 30, 2019, 320,000 warrants were exercised at \$0.50 per common share for net proceeds of \$160,000. - On May 22, 2019, the Company closed a non-brokered, unsecured deferred convertible note financing for gross proceeds of \$1,000,000.
+The Note matures on November 22, 2022 and will be convertible, at the option of the holder, into common shares of the Company at a price per share of \$1.21 in the thirty-day period prior to the maturity of the Note.
+The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance. - On January 28, 2019, the Company closed a non-brokered, unsecured deferred convertible note financing for gross proceeds of \$500,000.
 The Note matures on January 24, 2022 and will be convertible, at the option of the holder, into common shares of the Company at a price per share of \$1.27 in the thirty-day period prior to the maturity of the Note.
 The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.
 The holder has the option starting October 24, 2021 until December 24, 2021 to extend the term of the note another two years to January 24, 2024. - During the quarter ending June 30, 2018, 665,500 warrants were exercised at \$0.50 per common share for net proceeds of \$332,750. - On March 10, 2018, the Company announced it completed a non-brokered private placement offering of 2,500,000 common shares priced at \$0.50 per common share for gross proceeds of up to \$1,250,000 (the "Offering").
 The Offering closed in two equal tranches of \$625,000 on February 2, 2018 and March 10, 2018 respectively and was subject to certain conditions including, but not limited to, the receipt of applicable regulatory approvals, including approval of the TSX Venture Exchange as well as the satisfaction of other customary closing conditions.
-All Common Shares issued in connection with the Offering are subject to a hold period of four months and one day from the closing date of each tranche. - On February 15, 2018, the Company closed a non-brokered, unsecured deferred convertible note financing for gross proceeds of \$600,000.
-The Note matures on February 28, 2021 and will be convertible, at the option of the holder, into common shares of the Company at a price per share of \$0.60, in the thirty-day period prior to the maturity of the Note.
-The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.
-The holder has the option until November 30, 2020 to extend the term of the note another two years to February 28, 2023.
+All Common Shares issued in connection with the Offering are subject to a hold period of four months and one day from the closing date of each tranche.